trezor/connect/tests/README.md

 ## How to add tests
 1. Create or modify file in `./__fixtures__`
 1. Make sure it is imported in `./__fixtures__/index.js`.
-1. Make sure the method you are testing is listed in `travis.yml` to make it run in CI
+1. Make sure the method you are testing is listed in `.github/workflows/tests.yml` and `.gitlab-ci.yml`

 ## How to run tests with custom firmware
 1. Build your custom [emulator](https://docs.trezor.io/trezor-firmware/core/build/emulator.html) with debuglink support